water-bottle-it-project/personal-registry-app/README.md

 5. Checkout the branch that has been requested to be assessed, or stay on main if none has been specified.
 6. Copy the provided `.env.local` file into the root folder.
 You need it or else the app will not build and authentication will not work.
+Please make sure it is `.env.local`, **not** `env.local` or anything else.
 The root folder should look like this:
    ```text
    $ tree -L 1 -a
    .